In the World of PHP MVC Frameworks: Codeigniter Vs Yii Vs CakePHP Vs Laravel

 So far, you’ve understood what each PHP framework that we discussed here has to offer to you.

 CodeIgniter owns the credits for several finished PHP projects.
 Laravel seems to be the most popular and advanced among all four.
-Yii is the preferred choice, a dominant package in fact, among the developers of China and Russia.
+Yii is the preferred choice, a dominant package in fact, among the Hire Laravel developers of China and Russia.
 And, CakePHP is a strong contender for Laravel as well as a superior force than CI and Yii.

 But, you ask, which one’s the best?